CloudLabs-MOC/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M04_Lab1_Dynamics_365_Human_Resources_capstone_lab.md

 1. You will use this file to represent a receipt to attach to an expense report.

-1. Return to the Microsoft Dynamics 365 Finance & Operations browser tab.
+1. Return to the Microsoft Dynamics 365 Finance & Operations browser tab in Internet Explorer.

 1. In the Action Pane, select **Header receipts**.